What to know about adding solar to your tiny home

 Inverters turn the DC power produced from your solar panels and stored in your battery into AC power used by common appliances, such as TV’s and microwaves.
 There are two types of inverters: pure sine wave and modified sine wave inverters.
 Pure sine wave inverters are capable of producing smooth, quiet, and reliable electricity to operate appliances and electronics without any interference.
 In modified sine wave inverters, the polarity abruptly switches from positive to negative and has a stair-step, square pattern.
 That choppy wave can negatively affect more sensitive equipment, including medical equipment.
 In short, pure sine wave inverters are typically a more popular choice for tiny home dwellers due to their versatility and efficiency.

-What are the key things to consider when adding solar to your tiny home?
+What are the key things to consider when adding solar panels for tiny house?

 Will you be off-grid or on-grid?